Imbam

 Imbam is a 2023 Indian Malayalam-language family romance drama written and directed by Sreejith Chandran.
 The film was produced by Mathew Mampra under the banner of Mampra Cinemas.
 The film stars Deepak Parambol, Lalu Alex, Meera Vasudevan, Irshad Ali and Lal Jose in lead roles.

-P S Jayhari composed music for the movie.
+P. S. Jayhari composed music for the movie.
 Nijay Jayan handled the cinematography, while Kuriakos Francis Kutasseril was in charge of the editing section.

 Synopsis

-The film tells the story of a young cartoonist Nidhin and his emotional intimacy with an old publishing house called 'Shabdam', its fifty-five-year-old owner, 'Karunakaran, and the lady proof-reader 'Kathambari'of the same office.
+The film tells the story of a young cartoonist Nidhin and his emotional intimacy with an old publishing house called 'Shabdam', its fifty-five-year-old owner, 'Karunakaran', and the lady proof-reader 'Kathambari' of the same office.

 The narrative centers on Kozhikode, delving into the challenges faced by students at an arts college.
 Karunakaran, a friend of the college principal and the Chief Editor of 'Shabdham' finds his life unexpectedly intertwined with various individuals.
-Among them is Nidhi, a young man who crosses paths with Karunakaran.
+Among them is Nidhin, a young man who crosses paths with Karunakaran.
 Financial struggles lead Karunakaran into conflict with Premarajan, the youth president of a political party.
 Against this backdrop, the story unfolds, exploring themes of love, friendship, and familial bonds.